kutub-tech/Kutub-Uddin/README.md

 * **Doctor of Philosophy, Feb.
 2020 - Running**
   * Department of Electronics and Information Engineering, Korea Aerospace University, Korea.
-  * Dissertation: Deep Learning-based Anti-Forensic and Counter Anti-Forensic of HEVC-Coded Video.
+  * Dissertation: Deep Learning-based Forensics, Anti-Forensics, and Counter Anti-Forensic of Digital Images and Videos.

 * **Master of Science, Feb.
 2020**
   * Department of Electronics and Information Engineering, Korea Aerospace University, Korea.
-  * Dissertation: Deep Learning-based HEVC Double Compression Detection.
+  * Dissertation: Deep Learning-based HEVC Double Compression Detection in HEVC-Coded Video with the Same Coding Parameters.

 * **Bachelor of Science, July.
 2017**
   * Department of Computer Science and Engineering, University of Chittagong, Bangladesh.